racket/racket7/racket/src/cs/README.txt

          CAUTION: The makefile here doesn't track dependencies for "*.rktl" files, so run `make rktl` if you change any of those implementations.

+ ../build/so-rktio/rktio.rktl (generated) and
+ ../../lib/librktio.{so,dylib,dll} (generated) - Created when building
+         the "io" layer, the "rktio.rktl" file contains FFI descriptions that are `included` by "io.sls" and "librktio.{so,dylib,dll}" is the shared library that implements rktio.

+         CAUTION: The makefile here doesn't track dependencies for rktio, so use `make rktio` if you change its implementation.

  primitive/*.scm - for "expander.sls", tables of bindings for
          primitive linklet instances.